Ben-Hur (1959 film): Writing

 The final script ran to 230 pages.
 The screenplay differed more from the original novel than did the 1925 silent film version.
 Some changes made the film's storyline more dramatic.
 The role of Esther was greatly expanded from that of the novel to provide a strong onscreen love interest throughout the film.
-Other changes included incorporating an admiration for the Jewish culture and people (historical and modern), as well as representing the more pluralistic society of 1950s America rather than the "Christian superiority" view of Wallace's novel (though the movie retained a strongly positive religious portrayal of Early Christianity).
+Other changes included incorporating an admiration for the Jewish culture and people (historical and modern), as well as representing the more pluralistic society of 1950s America rather than the "Christian superiority" view of Wallace's novel (though the film retained a strongly positive religious portrayal of Early Christianity).

 Casting

 MGM opened a casting office in Rome in mid-1957 to select the 50,000 people who would act in minor roles and as extras in the film, and a total of 365 actors had speaking parts in the film, although only 45 of them were considered "principal" performers.
 In casting, Wyler placed heavy emphasis on characterization rather than looks or acting history.
 He typically cast the Romans with British actors and the Jews with American actors to help underscore the divide between the two groups.
 The Romans were the aristocrats in the film, and Wyler believed that American audiences would interpret British accents as patrician.

 Several actors were offered the role of Judah Ben-Hur before it was accepted by Charlton Heston.
 Burt Lancaster stated he turned down the role because he found the script boring and belittling to Christianity.
 Paul Newman turned it down because he said he didn't have the legs to wear a tunic.
 Marlon Brando, Rock Hudson, Geoffrey Horne, and Leslie Nielsen were also offered the role, as were a number of muscular, handsome Italian actors (many of whom did not speak English).
 Kirk Douglas was interested in the role, but was turned down in favor of Heston, who was formally cast on January 22, 1958.
 His salary was $250,000 for 30 weeks, a prorated salary for any time over 30 weeks, and travel expenses for his family.